 <~?~IV.4 Figure 1>Figure 1.
-Molecular recombination between two homologous DNA strands is initiated by a double stranded break (DSB).
-The outcome can be resolved in two ways--with or with generating a cross-over between the two loci A, and B. In either case, a region of the DNA is converted to the homologous allele (orange). a) Two DNA double helices are aligned, and a double-stranded break is made in one of them. b) DNA is degraded to make two single-stranded tails c) One strand invades the intact double-stranded homologue d) New DNA is synthesised (orange), homologous to the invading allele e) Strands are rejoined, producing two "Holliday junctions" that can migrate along the DNA.
-These can each be resolved by breaking and rejoining the strands in two ways. f) shows the outcome with no cross-over, whilst g) shows the outcome with a cross-over.
+Molecular recombination between two homologous DNA strands is initiated by a double-stranded break (DSB).
+The outcome can be resolved in two ways: with or without generating a crossover between the two loci, A and B. In either case, a region of the DNA is converted to the homologous allele (orange).
+(A) Two DNA double helices are aligned, and a double-stranded break is made in one of them.
+(B) DNA is degraded to make two single-stranded tails.
+(C) One strand invades the intact double-stranded homologue.
+(D) New DNA is synthesized (orange), homologous to the invading allele.
+(E) Strands are rejoined, producing two “Holliday junctions” that can migrate along the DNA.
+These can each be resolved by breaking and rejoining the strands in two ways.
+(F) shows the outcome with no crossover, while (G) shows the outcome with a crossover.
 Note that in both cases, there is gene conversion (orange segments), in which heterozygous sites may become homozygous.

-After Watson et al., Molecular Biology of the gene
+(After Watson et al 2004.
+Molecular Biology of the Gene, Cold Spring Harbor Laboratory Press, NY.) {AU: Please supply missing details}